cycloptux/GiselleBot-Documentation/docs/source/modules/util.rst

 .. note::
     URLs shortened using the gisl.eu service never expire, unless deleted by the person that created the short URL (feature not available yet).
+    The original URLs are saved as encrypted strings within the redirection database.
+Any sensitive data contained in the URL (authentication keys, login info, etc.) will not be exposed in case of a breach.

 Examples
 ^^^^^^^^